Advanced Diploma in Legislative Drafting

 This diploma is a unique part–time evening programme offering legal practitioners, civil servants, local government officials, regulators, law graduates or persons with relevant legislative experience the opportunity to obtain an Advanced Diploma in Legislative Drafting.

-There is a significant shortage in legislative drafters worldwide.
-This programme is expressly designed to train participants in the skill of drafting legislation and regulations, heads of Bills, rules and bye–laws thereby fulfilling a very important role in the delivery of legal education for a vital area of governance.
+This course is expressly designed to expose participants to all aspect of the theory and practice of legislative drafting and to train participants in the skills required in relation to the preparation and drafting of primary and secondary legislation thereby fulfilling a very important role in the delivery of legal education for a vital area of governance.

 Programme Aims and Learning Outcomes